-For more information on the recycling surcharge, refer to Publication 400, Wisconsin's Recycling Surcharge.
+For more information on the recycling surcharge, refer to the instructions for line S of Form 4M.
+Also refer to Publication 400, Wisconsin's Recycling Surcharge.
 You can find this publication on the Department of Revenue's web site at www.revenue.wi.gov, under the link for "Publications."